MSDE Recommended Early Childhood Curriculum

 Curriculum selection decisions need to consider the continuity of learning between the various ages of the early childhood program being implemented.
 If a publisher/vendor has received State recommendation of its curriculum for 4 year-olds but not for 3-year-olds, the program selecting that curriculum may use it in a mixed-age grouping of 3- and 4-year-olds.
 The program must, however, also provide approved documentation regarding differentiation for 3-year-olds.
 This accommodation does not apply to curricula that were State-recommended for 5-year-olds only.

-- Implementing a Curriculum Developed by a Local School System: A program seeking funding may choose to adopt the curriculum of the local school system within whose jurisdiction it is operating.
+- Implementing a Curriculum Developed by a Local School System: A program may choose to adopt the curriculum of the local school system within whose jurisdiction it is operating.
 It must certify and provide evidence of that curriculum’s implementation.

 Looking for more information on the State-recommended curriculum for infants and toddlers?
 You’ll find all the details here.